privet-kitty/gb-disassembler/README.md

     $ make install

 Makefile is written so that it will copy all of the .lisp files to the ASDF registry (e.g. /home/username/quicklisp/quicklisp), if you do `make install`.
-That is for my personal reasons: the system of symbolic link doesn't work in my environment as it would do on a Linux machine.
-On a more standard platform, you will be able to avoid it through the following way if you want:
+This is for my personal reasons: the system of symbolic link doesn't work in my environment as it would do on a Linux machine.
+On a more standard platform, you will be able to avoid it through the following way in place of `make install` if you want:

     $ ln -s z80disas.asd /path/of/asdf/registry/
     $ sbcl